amenem/PythonRepo/README.md

 Python Program Repository

-This is a Pyhton implementation of ticker counter simulator , with the use of linked list and queues. the problem has been taken form Data Structure and Algorithm in Python
+This contains Pyhton implementations of problems. the problem has been taken form Data Structure and Algorithm in Python